swfiua/80days/posts/rant-about-computer-insecurity.rst

 Invarialby, getting stuff up and running involves a lot of hacking around.
-Eventually, you get the thing working, but by then it is probably too late, even if you go back and plug all the holes Write your post here.
-And that assumes you can remember what you did along the way.
+Eventually, you get the thing working, but by then it is probably too late, even if you go back and plug all the holes And that assumes you can remember what you did along the way.

 In the open source world products are generally configured in a *secure* way out of the box.
 You have to explicitly switch off things